JWX69/The-Brushwoods/BrushwoodsVault/Brushwoods/Biomes/Verdant Canopy.md

 	- The trees that create the cannopy are Elm Trees
 	- The rocks scattered around are made of Serpentine

+- Fish in the rivers such as, Gar
+- Deer roam the forest feasting on the flora
+- Brown Spiders, a docile arachnid mostly, as long as you dont tread on the nest.

 ![[2024-03-27_18.png]]![[render 1.png]]
 ![[2024-03-26_15.29.35 1.png]]